TSPSC paper leak: BJP calls on youth to protest

 The corrupt BRS regime has been playing with the lives of unemployed youth, he alleged, holding the Chief Minister K Chandrashekhar Rao responsible for the situation.
 Compared to the State, the BJP-led Central government has been handling the recruitment examinations efficiently, he added.
 He said that the rally will set the tone for the collapse of the KCR government.

 Instead of hard-selling Bangaru Telangana, the State government should focus on providing employment to the youth, Pradeep Rao said.
 The BJP will end the regime of the KCR government, which was mired in corruption, he added.
-BJP Warangal district vice president Pittala Kiran, OBC Morcha Warangal district president Kandimalla Mahesh, senior leaders were present.
-Meanwhile, several youth forums and private teachers extended their support to the Nirudyoga March.
+BJP Warangal district vice president Pittala Kiran, OBC Morcha Warangal district president Kandimalla Mahesh, senior leaders Koppula Kranthi and G Raj Kumar were among others present.
+Meanwhile, several individuals, youth forums, employees, and private teachers extended their support to the Nirudyoga March.